How good is Australia, and its series of “firsts” on climate and energy!

 The fact that the first states to impose these taxes, the Liberal government in South Australia and the Labor government in Victoria, are also among the most progressive when it comes to renewable energy policies and overall climate goals, makes these moves even more mystifying.
 South Australia has a net 100 per cent renewables target by 2030, while Victoria – still saddled with ageing and filthy brown coal generators – has a 50 per cent renewables target.

-But this is so much an attack on EVs, at least at government level.
-It’s a naked revenue grab.
+Some may argue that this is not so much an attack on EVs, at least at government level as a naked revenue grab.
 Currently, the fuel excise that is collected from petrol and diesel sales at the pump goes to the federal government’s general revenue kitty.
 The taxes on EVs is really just a revenue grab, and EVs just happen to be the vehicle, so to speak.
 But it’s a hopelessly shallow and badly thought out policy.
+And if was not supposed to be an attack on EVs, how hard would it be to tie it together with some meaningful incentives.

 The main orchestrator in all this is an influential lobby group known as Infrastructure Partnerships Australia, which has been pushing the idea of a tax on EVs for the past several years, ever since Adrian Dwyer, its policy zealot (he did a thesis on the subject) became CEO two years ago.

-Dywer’s website says the IPA “backs its words with evidence and tell the truth no matter how provocative”, and celebrated the Victoria announcement on Saturday with so much joy that he declared it was about time “millionaires driving Teslas” paid their fair share of taxes, and not just the mums and dads in petrol powered Mazda’s and Kia’s.
+Dywer’s website says the IPA “backs its words with evidence and tells the truth no matter how provocative”, which seems a hollow claim when he celebrated the Victoria announcement on Saturday with so much joy that he declared it was about time “millionaires driving Teslas” paid their fair share of taxes, and not just the mums and dads in petrol powered Mazda’s and Kia’s.

-There’s a couple of problems with such gleeful claims.
+There’s a couple of problems with such smug claims.
 One is that fuel excise is general revenue only, and is not used to directly fund roads, and EVs pay more than their fair share of general revenue through higher GST, stamp duty and other charges.
 And they’re not killing people with their emissions.
-The other is that many EVs, particularly the growing second hand market for Nissan Leafs, cost only $20,000 and are not driven by millionaires, but by people who might have once owned Mazdas and Kias.
+The other is that many EVs, particularly the growing second hand market for Nissan Leafs, cost only $20,000 and are not driven by millionaires, but by people who might have once owned Mazdas and Kias, and who are being penalised for trying to do the right thing.

-Dywer and the IPA also know that the biggest threat to fuel excise revenue does not come from electric vehicles, but from improvements in efficiency (despite the lack of rules and regulations) and the rapidly increasing uptake of non plug-in hybrids (such as the massively popular Corolla, Camry and RAV4), where fuel consumption is reduced by around a third, and in some case of very expensive cars, down to a measly 1l/km.
+Dywer and the IPA also know that the biggest threat to fuel excise revenue does not come from electric vehicles, but from improvements in efficiency (despite the lack of rules and regulations) and the rapidly increasing uptake of non plug-in hybrids (such as the massively popular Corolla, Camry and RAV4), where fuel consumption is reduced by around a third, and in some case of very expensive cars, down to a measly 1l/100km.
+These cars are exempt from the EV tax.

 So, while the mums and dads are driving around in relatively inefficient Mazda and Kia SUVs, the rich folk driving expensive Lexus hybrids and the like are paying a lot less in fuel tax revenue.
 But apparently that’s OK.
 The IPA justifies this on the basis that hybrids are just a “transition” vehicle so are not worth the bother.

 But here’s the thing.
-The cost of running an EV has now effectively doubled.
+The running costs of an EV has now effectively doubled.
 It will likely be cheaper to run a Corolla hybrid han an EV.
 They’ve effectively allocated a subsidy to the modern fax machine on wheels.
+And the overall cost will increase by around 5%, which according to the government’s own economic forecasters, will cause EV sales to reduce by around 2.5%, or 1,000 vehicles in Victoria alone.

 Who are these people?
 They describe themselves as a “think tank”, with a mixture of government and private ownership, but they don’t reveal their membership on their website.
 But we are told it includes toll road operators, contractors, and financiers, all those with skin in the massive infrastructure game.